Procurement Clerks compile information and records to draw up purchase orders for procurement of materials and services.

-Procurement Clerks with little to no experience tend to make between $26110 and $32720 while the more experienced ones make over $48450 per year.
+Procurement Clerks with little to no experience tend to make between $28310 and $34700 while the more experienced ones can earn over $50590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Procurement Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Procurement Clerks are DC, MD, AK, MA and IL.
+One of the easiest ways to increase your salary as a Procurement Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Procurement Clerks are DC, AK, MD, WA and MA.

-3 other factors that can increase your salary as A Procurement Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Procurement Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Procurement Clerks what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Procurement Clerks what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.